DeNA/mobilize-ssh/README.md

 3) $ rake test

-This will create a test Jobspec with a sample ssh job.
+This will create a test Runner with a sample ssh job.

 The purpose of the test will be to deploy two code files, have the first execute the second, which is a "tail /var/log/syslog" command, and write the resulting output to a google sheet.